Enter your zip to

 Solar Panel Cost per Watt

-Most professional solar installers price out their projects based on the system’s wattage or size.
-Solar panel cost per watt ranges from $2.50 to $3.50 on average, including installation costs.
-While larger panel systems have a higher upfront cost, they produce more power and offer a lower average cost per watt.
+Most solar installation quotes are based on the system’s total wattage.
+As of 2025, the average solar panel installation cost per watt ranges from $2.50 to $3.50, including equipment, labor, and permitting.
+While larger systems require a bigger upfront investment, they typically offer a lower cost per watt and better long-term value.

-Many states and municipalities offer rebates and tax incentives.
-For specific programs and eligibility requirements in your area, check out the Database of State Incentives for Renewables and Efficiency (DSIRE).
+Keep in mind that state and local incentives can further reduce your costs.
+For the most up-to-date rebates and tax credits in your area, visit the Database of State Incentives for Renewables and Efficiency (DSIRE).

 Cost per Solar Panel